nik-rev/blog/content/blog/2025-02-27_lit_str_concat_macro.md

 ---
-title: Rust's macros like `include_str!` have a superpower, but how can *our* code achieve it?
+title: Rust's built-in macros such as `include_str!` can eagerly expand inner macros.
+Can we do the same?
 ---

 You can use the `concat!` macro to pass string literals into macros: